-Any student who performs in an unsafe\ manner may be dismissed from the practicum setting.
-Permanent exclusion from the practicum will result in FAILURE of the course, and the student being advised to take an alternate educational pathway other than the Ouachita BSN program.
+Any student who performs in an unsafe manner may be dismissed from the practicum setting.
+Permanent exclusion from the practicum will result in FAILURE of the course, and the student being advised to take an alternative educational pathway other than the Ouachita BSN program.
+Once the examination grade is determined and the score is at 70% or higher, the additional assignments will be added to the obtain the final grade.
+The final grade for the course will be rounded.

-\Unsafe is defined as any measure which the student does or fails to do that may result in physical or psychological harm to the patient, the patient's family, other personnel, or to the individual student.
+Unsafe is defined as any measure which the student does or fails to do that may result in physical or psychological harm to the client, the client, other personnel, or to the individual student.